pithypersimmon/pithypersimmon/README.md

 | `GET` | /api/events/attending/:username | Return all events that a particular user is attending.
 Username must be passed in as the last part of the URL path.
 Username is obtained from accessing session.name. |
 | `GET` | /api/events/hosting/:username | Return all events that a particular user is hosting.
 Username must be passed in as the last part of the URL path.
 Username is obtained from accessing session.name. |

+# Login

+### Google OAuth OpenId Connect
+Log in is handled by Google's OpenId Connect System.
+The log in button lives on the index and google serves a javascript callback and activates onSignIn after sucessful signin.
+User data is then passed into the server via a post request which queries the database of the user or creates them.
+This user data is passed to JWT to be tokenized before being passed back to the client side to be stored as a session.

 # Schema's